Who We Are

 A diversified portfolio

-• We hold interests in nine licences in three countries, Namibia, Uruguay and Angola (and legacy assets in Colombia and The Bahamas).
+- We hold interests in 9 licences in three countries, Namibia, Uruguay and Angola (and legacy assets in Colombia and The Bahamas).
 This provides diversified exposure to a range of geologic plays, basins, operators, regulators, jurisdictions and geopolitical regimes.
-The portfolio is anchored by an interest in the significant discoveries at Mopane (PEL083, Orange Basin, Namibia), together with additional high-impact exploration catalysts across multiple other assets.
+The portfolio is anchored by an interest in the significant discoveries at Mopane (PEL 83, Orange Basin, Namibia), together with additional high-impact exploration catalysts across multiple other assets.

 Exposure to near-term high value activity